hssol/New-Money/README.md

 # Nu-Money
 NuMoney is our attempt at recreating a Money Transfer as a Service (MTaaS) app.

-Collab roles as follows: CaptGillespie--Front end/visuals, AndrewJJT/hssol--Back end server/database/API calls
+Collab team: CaptGillespie ** AndrewJJT ** hssol

 Summary:
 Our project will be a web app built in C# where the goal is to create a basic money transfer